Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: Conclusion

 \section{Conclusion}

-This work presented Network Connectivity Gradient (NCG), a method tailored to RBMs that learns the optimal connectivity network jointly with other model parameters (weights and biases).
+This work presented Network Connectivity Gradient (NCG), a principled optimization method tailored to RBMs that learns the optimal connectivity network jointly with other model parameters (weights and biases).
 NCG computes gradients for each possible network connection given a connectivity pattern.
-The gradients are used to drive the continuous connectivity strength parameter that in turn determines to maintain, add or remove the connection in each training epoch.
-NCG requires no change in RBM's objective function nor its classic optimization framework.
-Evaluation of NCG on generative and classification tasks using the MNIST and other data sets demonstrated its effectiveness in learning better models (learning faster and better) than the dense RBM, other static patterns, and the SET method, as well as robustness with respect to its initialization.
+The gradients are used to drive the continuous connectivity strength parameter that in turn determines to maintain, add, or remove the connection in each training epoch.
+NCG requires no change in RBM's objective function nor its classic optimization framework, and thus it requires no regularization to induce sparse networks.
+Evaluation of NCG on generative and classification tasks using the MNIST and other data sets demonstrated its effectiveness in learning better models (learning faster and better performance) than the dense RBM, other static connectivity patterns, and the SET method (also a dynamic method for network connectivity).
+Results also indicate that NCG is robust with respect to its (randomized) initialization for network connections and weights and biases.
+However, NCG's hyperparameters such as the connectivity learning rate ($\alpha_A$) and the threshold on connection strength ($\gamma$), play a fundamental role in the model's performance.

+While NCG has been specifically designed for RBMs, its core ideas could be applied to other neural network models.
+In particular, NCG introduces two new matrices as part of the model parameters: $A$ (connection mask) and $A'$ (connection strength).
+In this work, the learning of these parameters, along with the learning of other model parameters, are specific to RBMs (Equations~\ref{eq:expectationA} and \ref{eq:updateA}).
+However, extending this idea to other neural network models would require specifying how these parameters (as well as other model parameters) can be learned, for example, by adapting backpropagation.

-However, recent works on pruning at initialization~\cite{lee2019snip,de2021progressive} might be leverage to design more effective initial networks for NCG.
-Last, while NCG has been designed for RBMs, future work will reveal if its core ideas can be applied to other neural network models.
+Finally, as with other recent works, network pruning during the initialization phase~\citep{lee2019snip,de2021progressive} might also be leveraged to design more effective initial networks for NCG.